The impact of social media on businesses, both positive and negative, is immense.

 Nike followed an excellent customer service strategy.
 It has one of the strongest customer service accounts on Twitter.
 They feature a dedicated Twitter account, Team Nike, which provides support seven days a week and in seven languages.

-When a customer mentions Nike’s main twitter handle, @teamnike responds instantly.
-This shows how dedicated the brand is to solve their customers’ problems.
+When a customer mentions Nike’s main Twitter handle, @teamnike responds instantly.
+This shows how dedicated the brand is to solving its customers’ problems.